 At the same time, I decided to teach myself advanced radio communications theory and high speed Morse Code.
 Shortly afterwards, I passed the formal exams for the top class Amateur Operator Certificate of Proficiency and I was issued my Advanced Amateur Radio Operator licence.
 Because of my Internet activities, Amateur Radio has taken a back seat, but I am occasionally active, generally on the Two Metre Amateur band.

 Having been deeply involved since childhood in electronics and radio communications, computers were an irresistible attraction for me.
 When home computers became an affordable reality in the late 1970s, I realised their immense potential and decided to learn as much as possible about these fascinating devices.
-Quickly mastering the intricacies of computer hardware and software, I utilised them for my business activities and also for communicating with people all over the world via bulletin boards and Amateur Radio packet networks.
+Once I mastered the intricacies of computer hardware and software, I utilised them for my business activities and also for communicating with people all over the world via bulletin boards and Amateur Radio packet networks.
 My continued interest grew into a computer and information technology consultancy.

 In a very short space of time, I earned my Private Pilot Licence with the Night Flying and other ratings and one of my proudest moments was at the ceremony where I was awarded my pilot's wings.
-Shortly afterwards, I qualified for the Multi-Engine Rating and the very difficult and coveted Multi-Engine Command Instrument Rating.
+Shortly afterwards, I qualified for the Multi-Engine Rating and the difficult Multi-Engine Command Instrument Rating.

 CLICK ON A PICTURE TO SEE IT ENLARGED IN A NEW WINDOW